Chris Weinke: Carolina Panthers

-Weinke was selected by the Carolina Panthers in the fourth round (106th overall pick) of the 2001 NFL Draft.
+Weinke was selected by the Carolina Panthers in the fourth round (106th overall pick) of the 2001 NFL draft.
 In 2001, he was the starter when the Panthers finished with a 1–15 record.
 At the time, the Panthers' fifteen consecutive losses in 2001 was a single season record.
 Weinke averaged 36 pass attempts per game, more than any rookie in NFL history up to that point.
 After the season, Weinke became the Panthers backup quarterback.
 He saw his first action since the 2002 season on October 16, 2005, when starter Jake Delhomme went down with an injury against the Detroit Lions.
 Weinke threw a touchdown pass to wide receiver Ricky Proehl, giving the Panthers the 21–20 win over the Lions.

 He re-signed with Carolina during the 2006 off-season, where he continued to back up Delhomme.
 On December 10, 2006, in a game against the New York Giants, Weinke made his first start since 2001.
 The Panthers lost the game, but Weinke threw for 423 yards, topping the previous single-game team record of 373 set by Steve Beuerlein.
 Weinke started the next two games against the Pittsburgh Steelers and Atlanta Falcons, with the game against Atlanta being his second (and last) win as a starter in the NFL.
-As a starting QB for the Panthers, Weinke's team lost seventeen consecutive games that he started (fourteen in 2001, one in 2002 and two in 2006).
+As a starting quarterback for the Panthers, Weinke's team lost seventeen consecutive games that he started (fourteen in 2001, one in 2002 and two in 2006).